Riley-Py/UWaterloo-Work/EARTH 121/Field Notes/Field Notes Journal 7 - Should I Protect or Produce This Rock Landform.md

 ## Response (Taking the role as a citizen)

-As a citizen going to buy a home near Toronto, I believe that ther
+As a citizen going to buy a home near Toronto, I believe that there are some things to consider within this debate.
+Aggregates are used to make homes, with concrete being the main use.
+As well, they are used to make roads, so transportation would be